+Technical Studies

-Technical Studies TECHNICAL EDUCATION 8
+TECHNICAL EDUCATION 8 MADW-08

-In this course students will learn basic design skills and safe completion of project work; get an introduction to woodwork and metal work; and learn foundational knowledge and skills require to progress to higher-level courses in technical studies.
+In this course students will learn basic design skills and safety skills required for simple hands-on project work.
+Basic tools, simple materials, career exploration, industrial equipment, and shop safety lessons will be offered in either woodwork or metal work.
+Students will have the opportunity to learn foundational industrial skills required to progress to higher-level courses in technical studies.